tedconf/symfony-doc-unofficial/reference/en/13-View.markdown

 included in the layout.

 >**NOTE**
->The inclusion of the meta tags defined in `view.yml` must be done manually
+>The inclusion of the meta tags defined in `view.yml` can be done manually
 >with the `include_metas()` and `include_http_metas()` helpers.

 These settings are *deprecated* in favor of pure HTML in the layout for static